 Credit card stacking lets you use multiple credit cards to finance your business.
-Lenders don’t call credit card stacking by its name because most people have a negative perception of credit cards.
-Instead, you might see it referred to as an “unsecured business credit line for startups” or “FICO lending”.
+Lenders don’t call credit card stacking by its name because most people negatively perceive credit cards.
+Instead, you might see it as an “unsecured business credit line for startups” or “FICO lending.”

 Whatever it’s called, the goal of BitX Funding is to get you the most credit at the best rate.

-Here are the steps typically involved with credit card stacking:
+Here are the steps for credit card stacking: